Greinke, D-backs beat Giants 3-1 to win 6th straight series - Philly

+PHOENIX (AP) - A 10-inning loss on Wednesday night stung the Arizona Diamondbacks.
+They let too many opportunities slip away and put their run of series victories in jeopardy.

+A dominant performance by Zack Greinke and clutch hitting kept the streak going.

-PHOENIX (AP) - Zack Greinke pitched seven dominant innings and the Arizona Diamondbacks won their sixth straight series with a 3-1 victory over the San Francisco Giants on Thursday night.
+Greinke pitched seven stingy innings and the Diamondbacks won their sixth straight series with a 3-1 victory over the San Francisco Giants on Thursday night.

+"Yesterday was a tough night, I'm not going to lie," Arizona manager Torey Lovullo said.
+"Probably a little frustrated because we thought we let that game get away from us.
+But for us to bounce back the way we did and hold down a pretty good team defensively and cash in when we needed to to win this series speaks volumes about our toughness."

-Greinke (2-1) gave up a solo homer to Brandon Belt but not much else, allowing just three hits to win his second straight start.
+Greinke (2-1) gave up a solo homer to Brandon Belt but not much else, allowing just three hits to win his second consecutive start.

 A.J.
-Pollock hit a solo homer off Ty Blach (1-3), and Ketel Marte also had a solo shot to help the Diamondbacks take two of three from the Giants.
+Pollock homered off Ty Blach (1-3), and Ketel Marte also had a solo shot to help the Diamondbacks take two of three from the Giants to match the best start in franchise history (2008) at 13-5.
 Arizona had never opened a season with more than two straight series wins.

 Brad Boxberger got Belt to pop out with two on in the ninth inning for his fifth straight save to open the season, a night after allowing the go-ahead homer to Belt in the 10th inning.